X

 Students in practica typically engage in activities such as research, grant writing, data analysis and program implementation and/or evaluation for governmental and non-governmental, non-profit and for-profit organizations such as health clinics, schools, police precincts, churches and community development agencies at the local, regional, national, or international level.

 To earn practicum hours, students register for 6 hours of ANTH 7985.
-These 6 credit hours comprise completion of at least 300 hours of practicum project work, plus a written report and an oral presentation in a practicum colloquium.
+These 6 credit hours comprise the completion of at least 300 hours of practicum project work, plus a written report and an oral presentation in a practicum colloquium.
 Each student is also encouraged to present their practicum results at a professional meeting, such as the SfAAs or AAAs.

 The Practicum Project